mguellsegarra/muse-mqtt-audioplayer/README.md

 ## 🙏 Acknowledgments

 - ESP32 Community
-- RASPIAUDIO and the MUSE Luxe Development Team
+- RASPIAUDIO and the MUSE Luxe Development Team for this fantastic piece of open source hardware :)
 - Contributors to the required libraries

-## Troubleshooting
+##  Author 🙋🏽‍♂️

-- This sketch is tested with the ESP32
-- If you get an error about the "Audio" library, try to install the latest version of the library from the Arduino Library Manager.
+I'm Marc Güell Segarra, a freelance software developer at [Ondori.dev](https://ondori.dev).

+##  Buy Me a Coffee ☕

+If you found this extension useful, consider **[buying me a coffee](https://buymeacoffee.com/mguellsegarra)!**